 After the abundance of candy and cookies consumed over the holidays, I cringe at the idea of more sweets finding their way into our home.
 Especially candy with artificial colored dyes added.
 Valentine’s Day and Halloween are the two holidays where I have to brace myself for the inevitable influx of dye-laden candies.
 I don’t have concrete proof, but I’m fairly certain that one of my sons has a dye sensitivity.
 This sensitivity manifests itself in behavior issues.

-And attached them using Elmer’s glue dots to cards that said “For Crayon Out Loud, Won’t You Be My Valentine.”
-I’m not the first to invent melted crayon hearts and I’m certainly not the last.
-I used Chef Messy’s tutorial to make mine:
+We attached them using Elmer’s glue dots to cards that said “For Crayon Out Loud, Won’t You Be My Valentine.”

 Want another candy-free Valentine idea?
 Make these adorable “You Rule” Valentines: